 Leviticus 18:22, 20:13, homosexuality, shellfish, mixed fabrics, and not being under Old Testament Law | CARM.org

 The law has careful divisions.
 The book of Leviticus itself makes distinctions between laws that applied specifically to Israel and laws that applied to all nations at all times.
 Allowing the context to speak for itself clarifies why some laws should still be regarded today by al...

 Why did God prohibit eating meat with blood in it (Genesis 9:4)?

 Why did God prohibit eating meat with blood in it (Genesis 9:4)?
 How are we supposed to remove the blood from meat we eat?

 What does the Bible say about what foods we should eat (kosher)?
 Are there foods a Christian should avoid?

 What does the Bible say about what foods we should eat (kosher)?
+What does the Bible say about food?
 Are there foods a Christian should avoid?
 Do the Old Testament food laws apply to us today?

 Why do we follow some Levitical laws and not others regarding things like homosexuality and eating shellfish? | CARM.org

 We do not follow all the Levitical laws in the Old Testament because some of those laws were intended for Israel, while others were for everyone.